WrappedUsername/apexmite-jac/README.md

 Apexmite will be the name of the AI Agent, and if the user chooses to enable AI voice and avatar, Apexmite will read the hero section below:
 ```

 The Apexmite Content Federation is an AI powered Jaseci Progressive Web App (desktop, and mobile app downloads, along with website).
 Apexmite AI will always be there to help you navigate the Apexmite App, as a fully interactive conversational AI, for those that are anon guests, skeptics, or free tier contributors.
-The anon users that choose to purchase a premium content membership, or content creators sharing their encounters that wish to purchase Apexmite's full creative capacity with a Pro AI Content Assistant subscription will get to use Apexmite AI Agents with greater creative abilities, or other enhanced capabilties whenever they are released.
+Content creators sharing their encounters that wish to purchase Apexmite's full creative capacity with a Pro AI Content Assistant subscription will get to use Apexmite AI Agents with greater creative abilities, or other enhanced capabilties whenever they are released.

-With the main growth driver for Apexmite Content Federation being a 50/50 profit share, after business operating costs have been paid, to those that share their _true_ stories of unexplained encounters, of ufos, bigfoot, werewolves, etc.
+With the main growth driver for Apexmite Content Federation being a 50/50 profit share, after business operating costs have been paid, to those that share their _true_ stories of unexplained encounters, of UFO's, Bigfoot, Werewolves, etc.

 <img width="250" height="250" align="left" src="https://user-images.githubusercontent.com/104662990/234374573-8fc4f050-cf32-4ba4-9733-33fb81fac7af.jpg"></img>